 I used to hate grilled cheese.
 I know…sue me, judge me, say what you must.
-But growing up, grilled cheese always meant two pieces of white bread sandwiching a thick slab of Velveeta, melted into a weird, pseudo-cheese thing.
+But for most of my life, grilled cheese meant two pieces of white bread sandwiching a thick slab of Velveeta, melted into a strange pseudo-cheese thing.

 And it wasn’t until I grew up and moved off to college that I 1) learned to cook for myself and 2) learned that grilled cheese is pretty okay after all.
 Maybe it’s a rite of passage into adulthood, but one does not simply go to college and not live off grilled cheese sandwiches for at least a month.

 In this time of grilled cheese exploration, I discovered the fascinating world of non-boring grilled cheeses.
 Anything could make a grilled cheese sandwich!
 Whatever I (or my roommates) happened to have in the refrigerator.
 Pesto / spinach / mozzarella, blueberry/balsamic, leftover mac n’ cheese…everything was game.